xiaopv/xiaopv.github.io/_teaching/2024-spring-mat201.md

 ## Homework

   * Apr.
+23, 2024
+   * This is the last homework assignment.
+   * Complete Activities 3.4.4 and 3.4.5.
+We may have a presentation on Thursday.
+   * Complete Homework 14 (and all) in WileyPLUS.

+ * Apr.
 18, 2024
    * Start working on Homework 14 in WileyPLUS.
    * Quiz 13 (last quiz) on Thursday will cover Goal 17, 18, 19, 20 (two questions).